1962–63 Boston Celtics season

-The 1962–63 NBA season was the Celtics' 17th season in the NBA.
+The 1962–63 Boston Celtics season was the Celtics' 17th season in the NBA.
 The Celtics finished the season by winning their sixth NBA Championship.
+In 2024, HoopsHype would list this squad as the team with the 25th easiest route to an NBA Finals championship due primarily to their first round opponent they faced off against in the Cincinnati Royals.

+This would be the last NBA Title for Bob Cousy, who retired after the season.

 Offseason

-NBA Draft
+NBA draft

-The 1962 NBA Draft results were:
+The 1962 NBA draft results were: